ericvaladas/react-uncontrolled-form/README.md

 npm run dev-server
 ```

-### Automatic build
+### Automatic rebuild
-You can have gulp automatically build the javascript as you make changes by running the following watch command.
+The app can automatically rebuild as you make changes by running the following watch command.
 ```sh
 npm run watch
 ```